Blocktown – Washington Township

 McGoldricks Town – Cessna Township

-Description: Its proprietors Thomas McGoldrick (1793 – 1850) & Jane (Leedom) McGoldrick (1803 – 1872) moved to Hardin County from Pennsylvania in 1832 & had 13 children.
+Description: Its proprietors Thomas McGoldrick (1793 – 1850) and Jane (Leedom) McGoldrick (1803 – 1872) moved to Hardin County from Pennsylvania in 1832 and had 13 children.
 Thomas platted the town in section 25 of Cessna Township in 1833.
-It never grew any & they moved out of the state after a few years.
-Thomas & Jane were buried with most of their immediate family in Glenwood (IOOF) Cemetery on State Hwy 202 in Schuyler County, Missouri.
+It never grew any and they moved out of the state after a few years.
+Thomas and Jane were buried with most of their immediate family in Glenwood (IOOF) Cemetery on State Hwy 202 in Schuyler County, Missouri.

 Location: 40.717474, -83.653223

 on Co Rd 135 at the intersection of Hensel Rd (Township Rd 80)

 Remnants: Cessna Cemetery on the north side of Hensel Rd 1/3 of a mile west of the GPS coordinates